brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Fixed a autoloading triggering event, when processing a string.
     - [Bugfix] Fixed an issue with the path filter and the directory separator string on windows systems.
     - [Bugfix] Fixed an issue, where the preview of the string was first escaped, and then truncated.
+    - [Bugfix] Fixed a warning, in case there is a special compartibility layer active in conjunction with T>PO3 8.7
+    - [Bugfix] The string analysis is now respection line breaks in short string.
+    - [Bugfix] Make sure that the marking of text will be displayed in the browser.
+    - [Bugfix] Prevent a search with no search text at all.
+    - [Bugfix] The cache handling of searches is now working correctly.
+    - [Bugfix] Fixed the display of the search-options-symbol on Macs.
+    - [Bugfix] Fixed a possible JS error in the search, in case we are searching through no payload.
+    - [Bugfix] Fixed the rendering color of the connector 2 in the Hans skin.

 2.2.0
     - [Feature] Added a fluid debugger viewhelper.